mygithub07/Eval/README.md

 You may state your assumptions and feel free to add additional justification as well.
 Please be prepared to discuss it when you come on site.

 Lastly, your code should include meaningful tests.
-Use the free TravisCI service to execute tests automatically.
+Make sure your tests complete and your repo is instrumented to use the free TravisCI service to execute tests automatically.

-Upon completion return:
-* THe url to your fork in Github.
-* The url to your passing tests in TravisCI.